webizone/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la Display current directory contents, including hidden files (starting with .).
-Use the long format.
+ls -lna display directory contents in long, numerical and hidden formats with a .